Faldir Chahbari

-"Fast" Faldir Chahbari (Riffian-Berber: ⴼⴰⵍⴷⵉⵔ ⵛⴰⵀⴱⴰⵔⵉ; born August 30, 1979) is Moroccan-Dutch former welterweight kickboxer who fought out of Morocco.
+"Fast" Faldir Chahbari (Riffian-Berber: ⴼⴰⵍⴷⵉⵔ ⵛⴰⵀⴱⴰⵔⵉ; born August 30, 1979) is a Moroccan-Dutch former welterweight kickboxer who fought out of Morocco.
 He a x2 Muay Thai amateur world champion and is the former (and first ever) World Full Contact Association (W.F.C.A.)
 Thai-boxing junior middleweight world champion.

 Biography

 Faldir Chahbari began boxing at the Kickboxing brummen gym in 1994, and started in youth matches 2 years later.
 Trained at the time by Kenneth Macnack, he now has his own gym giving training sessions in Zutphen and Apeldoorn.
 He has only one functioning eye, after losing the use of the other eye in an accident as a child.

 Career

 Chahbari spent most of his early career fighting in the Netherlands.
 He won his first major title at the Battle of Arnhem II event in 2001 where he won the I.K.B.O.
 European title.
 He followed up this victory by winning the W.P.K.L.
 Dutch national title the very next year.
 In 2004 he added another national title to his resume, this time with the W.F.C.A., following up with the European version in 2005 with a win against the talented knockout specialist Murat Direkçi.
 Between the years 2000 and 2006 he picked up some decent wins, defeating the likes of Marco Piqué and Gago Drago and retained his W.P.K.L. and W.F.C.A. national and European titles in other bouts.
 He also had a successful amateur career, winning two gold medals at the W.M.F. world championships held in Bangkok, Thailand and a silver at the W.A.K.O world championships held in Agadir, Morocco.